agusantarelli/Catan/README.md

 # Catan
-Project of the game Catan's Colons, fro the subject Software Engineer in 2019
+Project of the game the Settlers of Catan, for the subject Software Engineer in 2019

 It is a project carried out thanks to teamwork.
 The working group was appointed by professors from the university in which we studied